CharlotteHoudaille/Low-Cost-Open-Source-3D-Bioprinter-based-on-COSMYX-Nova/README.md

 # Low-Cost-Open-Source-3D-Bioprinter-based-on-COSMYX-Nova
 ## Project Overview
 This project explores the transformation of a conventional FDM 3D printer (COSMYX Nova) into a low-cost extrusion-based bioprinter capable of printing hydrogels and bio-derived materials.
 The objective is to make bioprinting technologies accessible to open-source and DIY research communities.

 This work includes:
 - hardware modification of the printer
 - firmware and software debugging
 - slicer calibration
-- hydrogel formulation
+- test hydrogel formulation
-- biological material experiments
+- biological material experiment
-- future hardware and research perspectives
+- hardware improvements

 ---